bogere/rechart-wordpress-admin-widget/readme.md

 We recommend using these tools for the development of Recharts Admin.

+- Wordpress installation
+ Upload the entire `seo_dash` folder to the `/wp-content/plugins/` directory.

 - Make sure [PHPCS & WPCS](https://rajaamanullah.com/how-to-install-wordpress-coding-standards/) are installed and working properly

 ### Required WP Plugins: